- Florida Statistical Abstract Online

-UF: Consumer confidence in Florida jumps three points in May
+UF: Consumer Sentiment in Florida jumps three points in May

-“This is a welcome turnaround in consumer confidence,” said Chris McCarty, director of UF’s Survey Research Center in the Bureau of Economic and Business Research.
+“This is a welcome turnaround in Consumer Sentiment,” said Chris McCarty, director of UF’s Survey Research Center in the Bureau of Economic and Business Research.
 “The rise in confidence in May was particularly strong among those under age 60 and those with household incomes above $30,000.”

 Three of the five index components used in the study showed rising confidence.
 For example, the overall expectations among respondents that their personal finances will improve in the coming year jumped eight points to 87 from last month.
 Confidence in the U.S. economy in the coming year went up one point to 74, while trust in economic conditions over the next five years rose five points to 81.